GitNMirrors/PowerSensor/README.md

 You will have to set your laser controller to fire for 20 Seconds at full power.
 Some controllers can only be set to fire for 10s (Ruida) it is okay to fire those for a second 9999ms shortly after the first.

+The calibration data is read from the probe every time you use it, so you do not have to calirate anything yourself.
 Connect your Arduino with the PowerSensor to your computer and in the Arduino IDE open the Serial Monitor at 115200 Baud.
 Follow the onscreen instructions.